Artwork Help

 Why are bleeds necessary?

 We print on large sheets of paper with multiple sets of artwork "imposed" on each sheet.
-These then need to be cut up on a large guillotine and may go on for further finishing.
-Very slight variations in the positioning of your job on a sheet may creep in during the printing and finishing processes.
-For instance, we might get paper "stretch" on a litho print or paper shrinkage on a digital job.
-Now imagine a leaflet with a solid green colour all the way to the edge.
-Without bleeds, your eye would be drawn to a thin white line on one or two edges.
-Your eye will pick up even fractions of a millimetre!
-With bleeds you get solid colour all the way around.
+These then need to be cut up on a large guillotine and before going on to further finishing.
+Very slight variations in the positioning of your job on a sheet will creep in during the printing and finishing processes.
+For instance, differences in the moisture content of the paper may cause the sheet to vary in size by a tiny amount after printing.

 We recommend that you supply artwork to us with at least 2mm bleed all the way around.
 More doesn't matter, less does.

 This depends on which application you are using to create the artwork.
-If the application "understands" about bleeds, then there will be a write up in the manual or or a section of the help facility.
-If you are using an application that was not designed to print from, i.e. Microsoft Word, then you will need to "cheat"!
-A trick that works for most word processors, i.e. OpenOffice Writer and Microsoft Word is to create a page size that equals the desired page size PLUS bleeds.
+If the application understands about bleeds, then there will be a write up in the manual or or a section of the help facility.
+If you are using an application that was never designed to be printed from, i.e. Microsoft Word, then you will need to "cheat"!
+A trick that works for most word processors, i.e. LibreOffice Writer and Microsoft Word is to create a page size that equals the desired page size PLUS bleeds.

-Here's an example of how to do this in OpenOffice Writer.
+Here's an example of how to do this in LibreOffice Writer.
 We are going to make the page size 2mm wider all round than the finished size in order to make the bleeds.

 If your artwork is split over multiple PDFs, but the artwork preparation guide says to submit only one file, what should you do?
 One simple solution is to merge the PDFs.
 If you have the full version of Acrobat (not Reader), then use that to merge the files.
 Otherwise there are upteen free utilities on the internet that allow you to merge PDF files, just google it.
 One of the best that we have seen is PDFsam (PDF Split And Merge) from: